princesslisa/Payslip-Extractor/README.md

  Automated the creation of individual attendance sheets for employees (both staff and workers) based on pre-existing templates.
 Each sheet is populated with employee-specific data such as position, salary components, and attendance details.
 * **💼 Payroll Calculation Engine:**
 The system automates payroll calculations, including:
-  * Basic Salary: Derived from the employee sheet.
+  * *Basic Salary*: Derived from the employee sheet.
   * Overtime: Based on hours worked beyond the standard time and calculated at a premium rate.
   * Deductions: Handles deductions based on absence, late arrivals, early checkouts, and leave days.
   * Bonuses: Applied based on employee performance and other criteria.